josancamon19/self-attention-pytorch/03-tf-from-scratch-kaggle-guide/README.md

   - Computes all pairwise similarities in 1 op
 - What do multiple attention layers do, how do they stack on each other
 - How to determine how many heads and layers

+### Residual Layers (Add & Norm)
+- **Add**:
+  - `MultiHeadAttention(pos_enc_input) + pos_enc_input`
+  - each layer outputs the same tokens, but with it's learned changes, modified vector space, we add that to the original embeddings.
+  - why?
+    - vanishing gradient problem on deep nn
+    - but also don't make huge changes right away (stabilization)
+    - helps preserve information, original input is not completely changed.
+  - so it's like adding the new insights into the initial token embedding
+  - worst case safety: if a layer learns nothing, output as close to original
+  - adding vectors means combining information?
+    - it depends, if they have same semantic space, if not related/diff dim, no.
+    - The model learns to make outputs that work well with the layer
+- **Norm**:
+  - `nn.LayerNorm`, layer($add_result)
+  - After Multi-Head Attention, each token could be:
+    ```python
+    token_1 = [0.001, 0.002, 0.003]    # Tiny numbers
+    token_2 = [1000, 2000, 3000]       # Huge numbers
+    token_3 = [-500, 800, -200]        # Mixed scales
+    ```
+  - Unstable traninig, huge gradients some, other tiny ones, activations functions to extremes, model doesn't find good learning rates.
+  - Allows to stack multiple layers reliably

+### Next steps
+- [ ] Finish notebook
+- [ ] Ask claude to judge your knowledge on this repo, each step, each line, explain up to the most foundational level
+- [ ] implement and reimplement
+- [ ] how to train in different data, and make it bigger, require GPU, 100M params
+- [ ] from scratch to a decoder only, from scratch as well + walk through each layer as above.
+- [ ] implement again
+- [ ] SFT on it